DAOresear-ch/ideas/rvo.md

 If it is built, has it been audited and does it have an ongoing and meaningful bug bounty program?

 Is there regulatory certainty around this product?

+Does value created and generated through this product return to the DAO and/or token holders?

 ## Product/Market Fit